-The DI-149 offers a selection of three output formats: binary, ASCII (analog channels in ADC counts), and floating point (analog channels scaled into floating point voltages.)
-These are specified using the DI-149's output format commands.
-Command asc specifies the delimited ASCII output format in base 10 with analog channels dispalyed in ADC counts; command float specifies the delimited ASCII output format in base 10 with analog channels dispalyed as floating point voltages; bin specifies the binary output format.
-In all format instances, values for enabled channels (analog and/or digital and/or count and/or rate) are output in precisely the same order that they were defined in the scan list through use of the slist command.
+The DI-155 offers a selection of three output formats: binary, ASCII (analog channels in ADC counts), and floating point (analog channels scaled into floating point voltages.)
+These are specified using the DI-155's output format commands.
+Command asc specifies the delimited ASCII output format in base 10 with analog channels displayed in ADC counts; command float specifies the delimited ASCII output format in base 10 with analog channels displayed as floating point voltages; bin specifies the binary output format.
+In all format instances, values for enabled channels (analog, digital, count, or rate) are output in precisely the same order that they were defined in the scan list through use of the slist command.